solislemuslab/network-simulation-study/toy/readme.md

     - @everywhere using Functors

-- **toy2.sh:** load julia and julia pakages stored in tar.gz.
-Call  the concordance factors and the gene tree files and pass it to julia_snaq.jl to estimate hybridizations.
+- **toy4.sh:** load and decompress julia (julia-1.6.3-linux-x86_64.tar.gz), julia pakages (pro.tar.gz) and the data (files.tar.gz).
+Call  the concordance factors, the gene tree files and the random seed and pass it to julia_snaq.jl to estimate hybridizations.

-- **toy2.sub:** submit the job.
+- **toy4.sub:** submit the job.

 ## Running